 Modern credit cards come bundled with a variety of exciting perks, and while secured credit cards typically do not offer rewards, they can still offer valuable benefits including $0 liability on unauthorized purchases, credit monitoring and the ability to add your card to a digital wallet.

-While you have your secured credit card, your security deposit will be unavailable to you — whether that’s a few hundred or a few thousand dollars, it can definitely be a frustration.
+While you have your secured credit card, your security deposit will be unavailable to you while it's being used as collateral against your line of credit— whether that's a few hundred or a few thousand dollars, it can definitely be a frustration.
 The security deposit can also be an initial barrier towards getting the secured credit card you want.

 How to apply for Citi's secured credit card